1864 Indian Head Cent - Copper Nickel

 Description

 The 1864 Indian Head Cent - Copper Nickel is a cent produced at the Philadelphia Mint as part of the Indian Head Cents 1859-1909 series.
-Total mintage reached 13.7 million.
-The obverse features Liberty wearing a feathered headdress, often misidentified as a Native American β actually represents Liberty adorned with a chief's war bonnet, while the reverse displays an oak wreath with a shield at the top, enclosing ONE CENT.
-Designed by James Barton Longacre.
+With a mintage of 13.7 million, this is a less common issue — the lowest mintage among 3 mint variants, representing only 15% of total production.
+The obverse features Liberty wearing a feathered headdress, often misidentified as a Native American — actually represents Liberty adorned with a chief's war bonnet and the reverse displays an oak wreath with a shield at the top, enclosing ONE CENT.
+Composition changed from copper-nickel to bronze due to Civil War metal shortages.
+The "L" initial for Longacre first appears on the ribbon, creating two major varieties.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $30 to $527 depending on grade and condition.
 Struck in 88% copper, 12% nickel, weighing 4.7 grams, 19 mm in diameter, with a plain edge.
 Cataloged as PCGS #2070.
-James Barton Longacre created the Indian Head Cent, reportedly using his daughter Sarah as a model.
-One of the most collected U.S. series.
-Key dates include the 1877, 1909-S, and the 1864-L (first year with "L" for Longacre on the ribbon).
-The semi-key 1908-S and 1909-S are also prized.

 External References